sourabpramanik/shorten-url/README.md

 ```

 ## Create a Postgres database
-I appreciate Neon and the team behind it, they ingenously crafted eveything around the standard Postgres database so neatly and expanding the scope to use Postgres in different domains without any overhead.
+I appreciate Neon and the team behind it, they ingeniously crafted everything around the standard Postgres database so neatly and expanded the scope to use Postgres in different domains without any overhead.

-Not to mention they also have humble open-source community.
+Not to mention they also have a humble open-source community.

-1. Go to their website, login and create a new project or if you want to use an existing one then skip this step:
+1. Go to their website, log in, and create a new project or if you want to use an existing one then skip this step:

 2. Inside your project create a new database and name it whatever you want: